rki-mf1/VLQ-nf/README.md

   - If ``--desh`` is _true_, lineage data, sequence data and metadata are retrieved from the folder located at ``--desh_data``.
 The  sequence data file should contain the substring "fasta" in its name and currently has to already be decompressed from *.xz* format  and *.gz*-compressed.
   - If ``--desh`` is _false_, only GISAID data is used.
 - ``--query`` input should be the path to a folder containing *.fastq* or *fastq.gz* files that should be analysed on the same reference data set lie in the same folder ``PATH/TO/QUERY_FASTQ_FILES/``

+**Development Note**:
+Currently, it is only possible to filter either by countries or by continents, but not both.

 ### Test data
 tbd